lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=14GFRdlf1qYqZem45e5YKLbjrL5ni84LP)

 The nanosuit model is loaded with [Assimp library](http://www.assimp.org).
 The user can use keyboard to control the camera.
-This scene also tests the skybox loading and reference counting for textures, since the skybox texture is also used to compute the reflection on the glasses of nanosuit model.
+This scene uses uniform buffer.
+It also tests the skybox loading and reference counting for textures, since the skybox texture is also used to compute the reflection on the glasses of nanosuit model.

 ## 4.4 Planet and asteroids scene (planet)